Search Results :

 • Azure B2C moodle SSO - Azure Single Sign-On(SSO) Login in moodle - Policy keys

-• Select Add, and then select Options > Upload
+• Select Options as Upload

 • Enter the Name as SamlIdpCert.
 The prefix B2C_1A_ is automatically added to the name of your key.